-Once you have collected the data, analyzed it and identified your top risks, you need to turn that understanding into actions.
-These actions should be focused on removing or reducing the identified risks; enabling you and other change leaders to drive through change that sticks.
+Once you have collected the data, analysed it and identified your top risks It enables you to create a plan for addressing the specific risks - with an action-focused plan that is based on real-time data.
+Enabling you and other change leaders in your organisation to drive through change that really 'sticks'.

-Remember, that successful change requires people in your organization to move through the change cycle to become committed to that change.
+Remember, that successful change requires people in your organisation to move through the change cycle to become committed to that change.
 You will never get 100% commitment, but through proactive planning of actions to overcome your people risks, you have the ability to create a high degree of commitment to the change.
-Use your risk analysis to create the right engagement process.

 2. Define actions in your engagement process